salim-benhamadi/Game_of_life/README.md

 ## How to Play

-1. Install Python: The Game of Life is implemented in Python, so make sure you have Python installed on your computer.
-You can download Python from the official website: https://www.python.org/downloads/
+1. Install Jupyter Notebook: The Game of Life is implemented in Python Notebook .ipynb, so make sure you have jupyter installed on your computer.
+You can download Jupyter from the official website: [https://www.anaconda.com/](https://www.anaconda.com/)

 2. Clone the Repository: Clone this repository to your local machine using the following command:
    ```